spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/adding-databases-for-stores.md

 ## Deploy the database

-Deploy the application with the new database defined.
+Run a destructive pipeline for the application.
 Based on the environment, follow the instructions in one of the following docs:

 * [Deploying in a staging environment](/docs/cloud/dev/spryker-cloud-commerce-os/deploying-in-a-staging-environment.html)
 * [Deploying in a production environment](/docs/cloud/dev/spryker-cloud-commerce-os/deploying-in-a-production-environment.html)